krishna2206/poe-auth/README.md

 ## Usage
 ### CLI
-You can use the `poe-auth` that will be installed in your system.
+You can use the `poe-auth` command that will be installed in your system.
 It has two options: `--email` and `--phone`.
 You can use either one of them to authenticate to Poe.

 ```bash